IchiHiramami/Train-in-Console/README.md

 5. **Transfer Points**: The app includes logic to display transfer points between the different MRT and LRT lines (such as Taft Avenue between MRT-3 and LRT-1, Cubao between MRT-3 and LRT-2, etc.)

-6. **User Interface**: The app uses the console for interaction, with clear color-coded outputs for readability and organization.
+6. **User Interface**: The app uses the console for interaction, with (semi) clear color-coded outputs for readability and organization.

 ## Code Changes and Updates